Number : Season 25, serial 4 of 4

 “No, creepy!”
 Ace

-The Doctor eventually comes face-to-face with the real power behind the circus; The Gods Of Ragnarok.
-Who feed on the entertainment like a drug and kill those who displease them.
+The Doctor eventually comes face-to-face, with the real power behind the circus; The Gods Of Ragnarok.
+The gods feed on the entertainment, like a drug and kill those; who displeases them.

-After escaping, McCoy does a really convincing explosion walk away from the tent.
+After escaping, McCoy does a really convincing ‘explosion walk’ away, from the exploding tent.
 McCoy said later he got a fright at the strength of the explosives used, as he wasn’t expecting it to be so strong.
 Hence McCoy’s slow purposeful walk, followed by a thunderclap inches from his head.
-It still looked good on screen though.
+It still looked good – on screen though.

-Part 4 attracted a viewing audience of 6.6 million which was the highest of any of the McCoy adventures.
+Episode 4, attracted a viewing audience of 6.6 million; which was the highest – of any of the McCoy adventures.